MithrilJS/mithril.js/docs/trust.md

 </div>
 ```

-And here's how to refactor into a Mithril component in a way that avoids `m.trust`:
+And here's how to refactor into a Mithril.js component in a way that avoids `m.trust`:

 ```javascript
 var FacebookLikeButton = {